from a handpicked tutor in LIVE 1-to-1 classes

-A bar graph is a specific way of representing data using rectangular bars where the length of each bar is proportional to the value they represent.
+A bar graph is a specific way of representing data using rectangular bars in which the length of each bar is proportional to the value it represents.
 It is a graphical representation of data using bars of different heights.
 In real life, bar graphs are commonly used to represent business data.

 What is Bar Graph?

 A bar graph is a graph that shows complete data with rectangular bars and the heights of bars are proportional to the values that they represent.
 The bars in the graph can be shown vertically or horizontally.
 Bar graphs are also known as bar charts and it is a pictorial representation of grouped data.
 It is one of the ways of data handling.
 Bar graph is an excellent tool to represent data that are:

 - that do not need to be in any specific order while being represented.